raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ## Method

-We will start by connecting the Camera "ribbon" cable to the Raspberry Pi, if you were supplied with a camera.
-Then, we will put on the Sense Hat.
-Finally, we'll finish by connecting the camera module and the PIR sensor, if you have them.

 --- task ---
 Unpack everything from your kit and make a note of whether your box includes the camera module, a Coral TPU dongle, or a PIR motion sensor using the checkboxes below.
 This will show or hide the relevant assembly instructions accordingly.